 Nationalization

 Chavez’s economic model intended to have community enterprises working alongside the private sector, but government overreach meant national agencies, co-ops, and state industries comprised the bulk of the economy.
 Starting in 2007, the government used oil revenue to buy the largest electricity and telecommunications companies.
-It also seized the largest agricultural supplies company, the largest steel producer, glass producer, and the three largest cement industries.
+It also seized the largest agricultural supplies company, steel producer, glass producer, and three largest cement industries.

 Freedom of Speech

-Freedom House, an international organization that analyzes challenges to freedom, ranks Venezuela as “not free” in terms of political rights and civil liberties.
-Article 57 of Venezuela’s 1999 constitution guarantees freedom of expression and article 51 guarantees the right to access public information.
-However, the 2004 Law on Social Responsibility in Radio, Television, and Electronic Media bans any content that could “’incite or promote hatred,’” or “’disrespect authorities.’”
-As in other authoritarian countries, in Venezuela there is no protection for either citizens or the media to speak out against the government.
+Article 57 of Venezuela’s 1999 constitution guarantees freedom of expression, and Article 51 guarantees the right to access public information.
+However, the 2004 Law on Social Responsibility in Radio, Television, and Electronic Media bans any content that could “‘incite or promote hatred,’” or “’ disrespect authorities.’”
+As in other authoritarian countries, in Venezuela, there is no protection for either citizens or the media to speak out against the government.

 Suppression of Opposition